03DhruvJoshi/stock-api-project/README.md

 - ```kubectl get svc stock-api-service``` - To retrieve the <EXTERNAL_API>
 - ```Invoke-WebRequest http://<EXTERNAL_API>/stocks/MSF```

+- Utilise an API Tester Tool such as Postman or Imsomnia
+- Create a ```GET``` request to send the following API URL: http://<EXTERNAL_API>/stocks/MSF
+- Retrieve results from the API result body, ideally in JSON

 ## Project Troubleshoot

 In case of errors - check the following: